Meet Our Team in Maple Grove, MN

 Knowing that clients are the experts on their own lives, I develop individual therapy treatment plans collaboratively with clients.
 I strive to foster a strong, trusting, non-judgmental, therapeutic relationship, as this is essential to the therapy work.
 My goal as a therapist is to create a therapy space that is comfortable, supportive, and fun, where learning and growth can occur.

 Danelle Baker MA, LADCShe/Her/Hers Licensed Alcohol and Drug Counselor, pre-licensed therapist, supervised by Christina Buscko, MS, LPCC

-Master of Arts, Counseling and Psychological Services & Addiction Studies, Saint Mary's University of Minnesota
+Master of Arts degree in Counseling and Psychological Services & Addiction Studies - Saint Mary's University of Minnesota

-Bachelor of Science, Family Social Science, University of Minnesota
+Bachelor of Science degree in Family Social Science - University of Minnesota